christiannordahl/christiannordahl.github.io/index.md

 I'm a Ph.D.
 Student in Machine Learning, working at [Blekinge Institute of Technology](https://www.bth.se) under the project *Scalable resource-efficient systems for big data analytics*.
 My advisors are [Håkan Grahn](https://www.bth.se/eng/staff/hakan-grahn-hgr/), [Marie Netz](), and [Veselka Boeva](https://www.bth.se/staff/veselka-boeva-vbx/).

-I'm currently working on my licentiate thesis, where the focus is on modeling and analyzing user behaviors.
+Currently, I'm  working on my licentiate thesis where the focus is on modeling and analyzing user behaviors.
 Specifically, we have focused on user behaviors of electricity consumption.

 <br>